DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

 on.
-Two opposite and *dynamic* tendencies that nonetheless cooperate to produce a *static* result: the ‘inherently conservative’ nature of Google’s cultural processes by which, as discussed by Eli Pariser and Siva Vaidyanathan, anyone will basically find what he or she is inclined to look for, and will eventually know what he or she already knows.
+Two opposite and *dynamic* tendencies that nonetheless cooperate to produce a *static* result: the ‘inherently conservative’ nature of Google’s cultural processes by which, as discussed by Eli Pariser and Siva Vaidhyanathan, anyone will basically find what he or she is inclined to look for, and will eventually know what he or she already knows.
 The bubble, in this sense, is the ultimate technical version of a long-term process by which the individual has become a predictable part of a